marcominerva/OperationResults/README.md

 This library provides HttpContext extensions to automatically map Operation Results (that may come, for example, from a business layer) to HTTP responses, along with the appropriate status codes.

+A full example is available in the [Samples](https://github.com/marcominerva/OperationResults/tree/master/samples) folder.
+Search for the registration in the [Program.cs](https://github.com/marcominerva/OperationResults/blob/master/samples/OperationResults.Sample/Program.cs#L22) file and the usage in [Controllers](https://github.com/marcominerva/OperationResults/tree/master/samples/OperationResults.Sample/Controllers).

 **Installation**

 The library is available on [NuGet](https://www.nuget.org/packages/OperationResultTools.AspNetCore).
 Just search *OperationResultTools.AspNetCore* in the **Package Manager GUI** or run the following command in the **Package Manager Console**: